 This simple process is used intuitively by most people.
-To me, it’s essentially the engineer’s feedback loop.
+I think of it as a simple feedback loop.

 Applying this to business, you need to firstly decide on what success is.
 In recent years we talk about setting our target business metrics or our target KPIs (Key Performance Indicators).
 This is where we establish our success criteria.
 Then we need to measure the gap between where we are and where we want to be.
 This is the Test step.
 Our accounts or other performance reports should be designed to highlight the size of the gap, if any.

 Second step then is to take action to improve the performance i.e. to close the gap.
 This is the Operation Step.